RennieSimiyu-Dev/RennieSimiyu-Dev/README.md

-# Hey there, I'm Rennie 👋
+# Hey there, I'm Rennie

-🎓 Cybersecurity Student | 🎨 Creative Designer | 🧠 Lifelong Learner
+🎓 Cybersecurity | 🎨 Creative Designer | 🧠 Lifelong Learner
-💻 Linux Mint Lover | ☁️ Exploring Cloud & Automation | 🌍 From Kenya
+💻 Linux Mint Lover | ☁️ Exploring Cloud & Automation

-## 🚀 About Me
+## About Me
-I'm a curious soul who ditched nursing to chase **cybersecurity**, tech, and creativity.
+I'm a curious soul who ditched nursing to chase **cybersecurity**, tech and creativity.
-By day, I secure systems... by night, I design posters, content calendars, and explore new ideas.
+By day, I secure systems... by night, I design and explore new ideas.
 I love tools that help me **build, protect, and beautify** the digital world. 😊